Lady Anne's Needlework Online Festival 2026

 United Kingdom 🇬🇧

-The founder of the The Crewel Work Company, Phillipa has over 30 years of experience as an embroidery tutor.
-She leads a fun and relaxed session packed with Crewel Work tips and tricks to get you feeling confident with your needle.
+The founder of The Crewel Work Company, Phillipa has over 30 years of experience as an embroidery tutor.
+Phillipa's style of teaching is fun and relaxed and packed with Crewel Work tips and tricks to get you feeling confident with your needle.

 Kate Barlow